-Affiliate Disclosure: This post may contain affiliate links.
-By booking through these links I earn a small commission (at no extra cost to you), which allows me to keep the site up to date and expand on the resources.
-Thanks for reading!
+This post may contain affiliate links.
+By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

-How I Took the Train across Canada Twice (for free)
+How I took the Train across Canada Twice (for free)

-I was mid-way through my yearlong trip around the world, in Vancouver for a family wedding.
-I wanted to spend my summer going across Canada all the way to my hometown in St. John’s, Newfoundland.
-I was in Vancouver, trying to figure out the cheapest way to get across the country by land.
-Then I get a call from VIA Rail letting me know that I had won their 40th-anniversary contest!
-The prize was two round-trip tickets across Canada on the train.
-It was perfect.
+I was mid-way through my trip around the world in Vancouver for a family wedding.
+I wanted to spend the summer going across the country to my hometown, St. John’s, and was trying to figure out the cheapest way to get across the country by land as I was on a tight budget.

 The Canadian Train from Vancouver to Toronto